kontron/mspm0flash/README.md

       -I, --i2c  DEVICE       Using given I2C DEVICE for communication.

-      -S, --serail  DEVICE    Using given serial DEVICE for communication.
+      -S, --serial  DEVICE    Using given serial DEVICE for communication.

       -n, --no-script         Do not execute init/exit script.

+      -l, --length            Length of CRC to calculate.

-      -s, --dont-start        Do not start the application after programming.
+      -s, --do-start          Start the application after programming.

       -v, --verbose           Increase verbosity, can be set multiple times.